alexrenz/AdaPM/bindings/README.md

 ```

-If successful, you can now use lapse in Python
+If successful, you can now use AdaPS in Python

 ```python
 #!/usr/bin/python